Table of Contents

 For more information, listen to Paul Skrabanek discussing the legal impacts of hurricanes in a Ringler Radio Podcast.

 What Should I Do if I’ve Suffered Damage in a Hurricane?

 There are several steps you can take to help increase your chances of recovery after a hurricane.
 Follow these steps, especially if you don’t have flood insurance:

 1) Document, document, document: Make sure all your property damage is thoroughly documented.
 Do NOT throw any physical property away unless you have documented it with several photos.
 You can never have enough pictures or videos.
 Be sure to document down to the inch, to avoid losing compensation for the true value of the damage.

 2) Make a claim: If you have only windstorm coverage and no flood insurance, but have incurred flood damage, you should still file a claim.
 By law, the insurance company is obligated to send an adjuster out when a claim is filed; the adjuster may be able to assess the damage and make determinations you might not be trained to recognize.

-3) Get a second opinion: If you have a friend or know someone who is an engineer or an expert on water damaging houses, have them take a look at your damaged property.
+3) Get a second opinion: If you have a friend or know someone who is an engineer or an expert on water-damaged houses, have them take a look at your damaged property.
 Insurance companies are also obligated to factor in their opinions when making an assessment, and it will typically go in your favor.